-On the opposite, there was no significant difference in speeding influence between statuses, meaning that different social statuses had a similar chance of speeding the group up when they were moving faster than the centroid, or slowing it down when moving slower than the centroid.
-The dominant female therefore seems to have more of a say over the direction of travel of the group, rather than it’s speed, for which the decision seems more distributed among individuals.
+There was no significant difference in speeding influence between statuses, meaning that different social statuses had a similar chance of speeding the group up when they were moving faster than the centroid, or slowing it down when moving slower than the centroid.
+The dominant female therefore seems to have more of a say over the direction of travel of the group, rather than its speed, for which the decision is likely more distributed among individuals.
 Conradt and Roper (2010) predicted that shared decision-making on activity timing was likely to evolve either in social groups where the benefits of group cohesion was low, or where the cost of consensus was high (some individual paying a high price for agreeing on the decision of others).
 In meerkats, the former can be ruled out as survival chances are drastically reduced for lone individuals (REF).
 However, individuals within a meerkat group differ substantially in terms of their physical conditions, energy requirements or foraging success, and in addition, the main timing imperative for meerkats is likely to be getting back to one of the sleeping burrows distributed throughout their territory before night falls.
 Therefore, during the day, successful individuals might pay a low price if the group stays longer in a given foraging patch, but unsuccessful or more needy ones would on the opposite suffer a high cost if the group departs too early, on the decision of one or a few influential individuals.
 It would then make sense that decisions regarding speed of travel would be shared across individuals, depending on their specific need at a given moment.
 Quorum mechanisms, akin to a voting process by which a certain threshold of individuals giving a specific type of call is required for the group to start moving, has already been shown in meerkats (Bousquet et al. 2011), and it would be interesting to study how this mechanism relates to individual foraging success.
 Contrary to timing decision, wrong decisions regarding the direction of movement could end up being very costly for all individuals in the groups, as they could end up in a location with little food, or no sleeping burrows, or in rival territories.
 Thus, it makes sense that leaders are more likely to emerge in decisions involving directions, in the traits of more experienced individuals like the dominant female.